 From the Yakima Herald:

-Read the Yakima Herald's article "Yakima veterans housing project on schedule for summer completion," featuring the Yakima Housing Authority.
+Read the Yakima Herald's article "Yakima is providing more information about new housing units in effort to meet goals," featuring the Yakima Housing Authority.